iamfaham/QueryStockAI/README.md

 # QueryStockAI

 A comprehensive financial analysis tool that provides stock data, news analysis, and AI-powered insights through an interactive Streamlit web interface.
-Features advanced machine learning-based stock price predictions using Ridge Regression with comprehensive technical indicators.
+Features advanced machine learning-based stock price predictions using Ridge Regression with comprehensive technical indicators and an AI agent which answers user's queries based on stock dayta and news sentiment.

 ## Features